Can You Use Conditioner Without Shampoo?

 - Finally, rinse out all the conditioner from the scalp for an additional three minutes.

-Regardless of your hair type and products, allow six weeks of co-washing to decide if it’s the proper cleansing method for your scalp.
+Regardless of your hair type or products, allow 6 weeks of co-washing to determine whether it’s the correct cleansing method for your scalp.

 Is Co-Washing For All Hair Types?

-While all hair types can co-wash or cleanse only with conditioner, not everyone will gain the same benefits.
+While all hair types can co-wash or cleanse with conditioner only, not everyone will gain the same benefits.

 Straight

 Straight hair types can easily avoid co-washing.
-It’s not required to keep their strands smooth and can most likely get practical benefits from other products.
-However, don’t knock it til you try it.
-You may be surprised and enjoy the help of a co-wash.
+It’s not required to keep their strands smooth, and they can most likely get practical benefits from other products.

 Wavy